qbead/qbeadWebsite/content/book/intro.md

 :::

 Welcome to the SpinWheel educational materials!
-This page is the first of many adventures and lessons that we have written to empower you to begin coding the SpinWheel for yourself.
+This page is the first of many adventures and lessons we have written to empower you create exciting new programs on your SpinWheel.
-If you have never programmed before, we hope that this lesson will help you become more comfortable with looking at code and guessing what it might do.
+If you have never programmed before, we hope that this lesson will help you become more comfortable with looking at new code and figuring out what it might do.
-If you already have coding experience, then you may prefer to complete the [initial setup guide](/quickstart) and then jump into the later adventures.
+If you already have coding experience, then you may prefer jumping to the [initial setup guide](/quickstart) and then continuing into the other adventures.

 ## The SpinWheel